**This post may contain affiliate links. I may be compensated if you use them.

 What to do after you have a GST/HST number

-Now that you know how to get an HST number, you can start charging your clients taxes.
-How much you’ll charge depends on the province where the client/place of supply is located.
+Now that you know how to get an HST number, you can start charging your Canadian customers tax.
+How much you’ll charge depends on the province where the Canadian businesses operate.
 The following are the current tax rates in Canada.

 - 5% (GST) – Alberta, British Columbia, Manitoba, Northwest Territories, Nunavut, Quebec, Saskatchewan, and Yukon